v12technology/fluxtion-quickstart/README.md

 the list of rooms to investigate is > 0, the list is pushed to the user controller class.

-To register an SMS endpoint the controller class annotates a method as receiving a String as an event.
+To register an SMS endpoint the controller class annotates a method to receive a String as an event.
 The processor will route any String to the controller class method.
  ```java